CivicActions/compliancetools/README.md

   --help                          Show this message and exit.
 ```

-## selectcontrols
+### selectcontrols

-`selectcontrols` ...
+`selectcontrols` copies one OpenControl repo to another, applying a filter to select particular controls.

+The controls must be in Fen-format.
+Files named `component.yaml` are copied without change.
+Family files
+are copied and edited according to the selection filter.

-The selection file must consist of a dictionary in YAML format.
+The selection filter is a YAML file containing a dictionary.
 The values are ignored, only the keys are considered.

 Example: